 The critical factor is estimating what you can expect in terms of amps per day.
 Peak outputs may sound impressive, but only tell part of the story.
 What really matters is what the unit can deliver in a wide range of conditions.
 Practical Sailor carried out a really useful trial (subscription required) a few years ago that should be required reading for anyone considering fitting a wind generator.
 Whilst we’ve seen days when our our Superwind has generated over 100 Ah, equally there have been many days when we’ve seen far less.
 Which is why, in my view, a wind generator should be best considered as part of an integrated supplementary power installation.

-While the Adventure 40 will not come standard with a wind generator, she will be set up with an arch and wiring conduits to make the installation of one easy.
 So, if your budget can run to it, and the weight is acceptable within the stability calculations, then the Superwind 350 would be a good choice.

 Have you got experience of any of the above models?
 Let us know with a comment.